 About the Instructor

-He has been a volunteer and paid ski patroller with the Canadian Ski Patrol (for 27 years), and a member of their CISM team (11 years) being presented with several awards for his dedication to CISM with the Patrol.
-In 2016 he became the National CISM Coordinator for the Canadian Ski Patrol with approxamitly 5000 members.
+He has been a volunteer and paid ski patroller with the Canadian Ski Patrol (for 28 years), and a member of their CISM team (12 years) being presented with several awards for his dedication to CISM with the Patrol.
+In 2016 he became the first National CISM Coordinator for the Canadian Ski Patrol with approximately 4500 members.
 Brian volunteered for the Canadian Red Cross during the Ft McMurray fire disaster working as a Safety & Wellbeing Responder/Supervisor providing psycho-social support to residents displaced by fires and residing in Edmonton.
 He has trained in firefighting becoming NFPA 1001 FF1 and FF2 certified.

 Brian has been an ICISF approved crisis intervention instructor since 2009 teaching Group Crisis Intervention, Assisting Individuals in Crisis, Strategic Response to Crisis, Advanced Assisting Individuals in Crisis, Advanced Group Crisis Intervention, and an approved instructor for the R2MR Road to Mental Readiness program from the Ontario Association of Fire Chiefs and the Mental Health Commision Canada.
 Brian teaches locally in Toronto as well as across Canada.
 He has presented "International Multisport Games and the Provision of CISM, Past, Present, and Future" at the "ICISF World Congress on Stress, Trauma, and Coping" In Baltimore Maryland, the Pan/Parapan Am medical conference prior to the Games in Toronto, to sports medicine physicians during the CASEM endurance medicine course at Ironman Muskoka, and at the PRO Parks and Recreation Ontario Aquatics conference.
 Brian regularly volunteers his time to teach CISM courses for the "CCISF" Canadian Critical Incident Stress Foundation's national conferences, and for the YORK CISM team.